Where do you find the cash to fund your dream? This article uncovers where to find money to start a gift basket business.

 - Doll collection?

 - Sports cards?

 Look around your home to see if items considered as valuable to others exist.
 Then pursue a way to sell it whether online or in person.

 Family and friends

-People who are close to you may want to get in on the ground floor of your venture, or not.
-My mom was a huge supporter of me, both in action (she helped me at craft shows) and funding (I still needed some funds in lean times).
+People who are close to you may want to provide money to start your business.
+They may want to get in on the ground floor of your venture, or not.
+My mom is a huge supporter of me, both in action (she helped me at craft shows) and funding (I still needed funds in addition to my own $8,000 investment).
 She’s always been a cheerleader.
-Is there such a person in your life that believes in you the same way?
+Is there such a person in your life who believes in you the same way?

 Be prepared for whatever choices family and friends make as well as their opinions which are sometimes harsh.
 Still, if your passion is with gift baskets, keep your focus and move on.

-You’ll find business start-up contests on the Internet and in small business magazines.
+You’ll find business start-up contests on the internet and highlighted in small business magazines.
 Use online search to find such information using terms such as: